Sleep Disorder Overview

 As with symptoms, the risk factors for sleep disorders vary greatly depending upon the specific disorder.
 Often in disorders without a known cause, it is difficult to assess risk factors.
 For many parasomnias, the risks are greatest in children.

-With insomnia, however, women are twice as likely to experience the disorder, and the risks for both genders increases with age, especially over the age of 60.
+With insomnia, however, women are twice as likely to experience the disorder, and the risk for both genders increases with age, especially over the age of 60.
 Stress, schedule changes and mental health issues also escalate the risk of insomnia.
 Conversely, men are twice as likely to have obstructive sleep apnea.
 Other risks include excessive weight, high blood pressure (hypertension), aging, alcohol and drug use, smoking, family history and physical attributes such as a large neck circumference or narrowed airway.

 How to Reduce Your Risk of Sleep Disorders